 I admit that you sometimes can’t help yourself — as I did with my 2020 article: “NFL.com Fumbles its Website Revamp.”
 But the point is that literal language helps Google bots, but ultimately it is up to you as the writer to decide.

 Ok.
 So now that you’re caught up to speed a bit let’s talk about what these “SEO elements” are that you should be prioritizing while you write…

 Thing to Know #3: Have Your Title Tags And Headlines Match

-First, it’s essential to know what the word “title tag” even means… because that’s a pretty “SEO” term.
+First, knowing what the word “title tag” even means is essential… because that’s a pretty “SEO” term.
 A title tag is the blue text shown in Google search results.
-And to be best optimized for SEO, it should match the headline of the article.
+And to be best optimized for SEO, it should match the article’s headline.
 (If yours doesn’t, you may want to chat with your product team.
-But typically, this is how a CMS is set up out of the box.)
+But this is a typical “out of the box” CMS setup.)

 Simply knowing that your article’s headline is supposed to double as its Google “advertisement” is helpful, in my opinion.
 But to get more specific, it’s best practice to:

-- Include those keywords and key phrases that we discussed in the introduction of this article.
+- Include those keywords and key phrases discussed in this blog post’s introduction.